-Taking a stronger stance on security will become increasingly important during the next few years, especially as companies use advanced infrastructure services to enhance server performance, connectivity and availability.
+Taking a stronger stance on security will become increasingly important during the next few years, especially as companies use advanced infrastructure services to enhance server performance

 "Businesses must get serious about protecting their internal networks," said H.D.
 Moore, chief security officer for the vulnerability management firm Rapid7, according to Dark Reading.
 "We've known for a decade that hardening networks with firewalls isn't enough, yet companies still leave their networks flat and unprotected inside the firewall.
 The security of the internal network really starts to matter just as much as the external."